The Agile Change

 Agile has much to do with focus, adaptability, discipline, structure and... yes, also the readiness and willingness to challenge the status quo.
 The unique environment, culture, relationship, maturity and market situation of your organization determines the focus and effort needed to make an Agile transition successful.

-Most important is that you do not underestimate the complexity and impact of the change you are considering.
+Most importantly, do not underestimate the complexity and impact of the change you are considering.

-Becoming Agile an organization initiates a change within the organizational culture.
-This requires embracing a different set of values and principles, and thereby establishing a mindset strongly focused on collaboration and delivering customer value.
+An organisation’s Agile transformation changes the organizational culture itself.
+This requires embracing a different set of values and principles, and so establishing a mindset strongly focused on collaboration and delivering customer value.

-For an organization to function properly and with a high level of efficiency, all dimensions need to be considered and aligned.
+ORGANIC Agility recognises all organisational dimensions and contexts in order to create alignment between culture and business.
 The goal is to reduce process overhead as much as possible and create an environment of continuous improvement.

 Agile within a team